Professor & National Teaching Fellow,

 Consultancy, books and talks include:

 * Lead author of The Power of Experiential Learning (2002) by Kogan Page, London.
 Also published in China by Top Human Technology Ltd. A second edition was published in 2006 with a different new title ‘Experiential Learning: a best practice handbook for education and trainers.
-A third edition will be out in 2013.
+A third edition was published in August 2013.

 * Author of The Experiential Learning Toolkit: blending practice with concepts, (2010) Kogan Page.